 The easiest way to begin building credit is to apply for a secured credit card.
 Secured credit cards are an excellent tool for building and improving credit.
 They're also likely one of the few credit cards you'll get approved for without having a previous credit history.

-They're called secured because a security deposit is required, which serves as collateral in case you can't make your payments.
+They're called secured because a security deposit is required, which serves as collateral if you can't make your payments.
 Credit card companies are much more willing to take a risk on someone with no or bad credit if they know they will at least receive some money back if you run off.

 Secured credit cards work the same way as any other credit card and come with the same perks and benefits.
 You're still responsible for anything you spend, and interest is calculated the same.
 The only difference is the security deposit.